Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

 - Our three Occupational Therapy Labs, with facilities including simulated living spaces and artistic intervention tools.

-- 1st in London for teaching, academic support, learning opportunities, assessment and feedback (National Student Survey 2019).
+- 1st in London for academic support (National Student Survey 2020).

 During your course, you’ll study concepts of interprofessional and collaborative practice and have an introduction to occupational focused practice.
 Alongside your occupational therapy practice placements, you’ll be learning occupational performance analysis and human function, appraising evidence for research informed practice.
 You’ll also study improving quality, change management and leadership, as well a professional identity, autonomy and accountability.
 The course is assessed as 69% coursework.